 How You Should Use the Official SAT Guide

-I recommend no students buy the book, but all students should be using the four free practice tests that are available online.
+I recommend no students buy the book, but all students should be using the free practice tests that are available online.

 I don’t think any student needs to read the additional information included in this guide.
 The information is superficial yet difficult to parse: it discusses the types of question and content covered without giving many if any examples.
 We’ve created better free guides: check out our Reading, Math, and Writing study guides.

 If you’re a worry wart (like me), and you’re stressed that you don’t know everything you can about the test, then go ahead and read the extra material for free online.
 You should be able to read all of it fairly quickly.
 As I said, it’s pretty sparse and superficial.

 However, reading this book alone will not prepare you for SAT success.
 You need to review your SAT practice tests to learn from your mistakes.
 You need to be doing in-depth content reviews for subjects you don’t know or have forgotten such as systems of equations or how colons work.

 You still need to study!

 Now that you know not to buy this book, and you’ll print the free practice tests from the College Board website, what other resources should you use to help you prep?

 If you find yourself still struggling to improve after taking a few practice tests and using our free guides, I’d recommend that you consider using one of the best SAT prep books, hiring a tutor or using an online program.
 Whatever option you choose, make sure the program is specialized to you.
 You want a program that will identify your strengths and weaknesses, so you can improve your weak areas and, therefore, improve your score.